Tiger King 2 release date: When do Joe Exotic and Carole Baskin return to Netflix?

 Season One ended with the sentencing of the show’s main character, Joe Exotic, and this series will kick off from there.

-While no one can be certain until the show is released, Netflix have said that the “saga continues its twisted course” adding that Tiger King 2 will show “newfound revelations emerge on the motivations, backstories, and secrets of America’s most notorious big cat owners.”
+On the release of the trailer, Netflix said that the “saga continues its twisted course” adding that Tiger King 2 would show “newfound revelations emerge on the motivations, backstories, and secrets of America’s most notorious big cat owners” – and it certainly does.

-It’s understood Exotic’s friend-turned-enemy, Jeff Lowe, will take centre stage for the docu-series though Joe Exotic is still thought to play a huge part despite his imprisonment.
+Joe Exotic still plays a huge part in the series despite his imprisonment, as the second instalment follows the questions that surrounded Carole Baskin’s ex-husband Don Lewis, and the crusade of new character Eric Love, who campaigned for a presidential pardon of Joe Exotic.

 His husband – Dillon Passage – indicated the series will show what happened in the aftermath of the arrest, more backstory and numerous phone-calls from Exotic’s cell.